 In Switzerland, an estimated 130,000 people live with some form of dementia.
-Therefore, in 2016, the pilot project AMNESIA-Zug was launched in canton Zug as a contact and counselling centre for anyone caring for people with dementia.
+In 2016, the pilot project AMNESIA-Zug was launched in canton Zug as a contact and counselling center for anyone caring for people with dementia.
 AMNESIA-Zug offers uncomplicated access to qualified counselling, information and coordination for all questions related to dementia.

 For personal reasons, the Larsson-Rosenquist Family felt very strongly about this issue.
-Therefore, the Family Larsson-Rosenquist Foundation took over financing of the pilot project in 2016 and actively co-developed it.
+Therefore, the foundation took over financing of the pilot project in 2016 and actively co-developed it.

-The project received very positive feedback and was, as planned, transferred after five years to the canton’s standard healthcare system.
+The project received very positive feedback and after five years transferred to the canton’s standard healthcare system as planned.

-On 1 January 2021, AMNESIA-Zug was integrated into the psychiatric institution Triaplus AG in Zug.
-The 11 communities of canton Zug will jointly assume its financing in the future.
-This secures the path from a project to a permanent care service for the canton’s population.
+On 1 January 2021, AMNESIA-Zug integrated into the psychiatric institution Triaplus AG in Zug.
+The 11 communities of canton Zug are jointly assuming its future financing, transitioning the project to a permanent care service.

 Meanwhile, we invite you to learn more about the project and care service from these videos (both in German):